Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 With this plugin, AWS can make use of standard XRT shim layer code.

-After xrt and aws pkgs are installed in F1, everything is good to go, no extra configs are required.
+After xrt and aws pkgs are installed in F1, everything is good to go, no extra configurations are required.

 Cloud vendors who have their own hardware(FPGA cards) can refer to this plugin to create their own.